 immediately accepted, but was unable to attend for financial reasons.

-After his return to the States, he became involved in a number of independent films in 2002, including Reach directed by Charles Bird, and created music for a feature film, The Racketeers, directed by Geoff Hansen.
+After his return to the States, he became involved in a number of independent films in 2002, including Reach directed by Charles Bird, and created music for a feature film, The Racketeers, directed by the late Geoff Hansen.
 He also was the main contributing composer for the KUED (PBS) production of Promontory directed by Senior Producer Ken Verdoia.
 In 2003 he became involved as composer and associate producer in the feature film Abby SInger which went on to win the Fleur de Lis awards for Best Feature Film and Best Independent Film at the 2003 New Orleans Media Experience film festival.
 Subsequently, the score won the Jury Choice: Gold Medal for Excellence in the category of Original Music for a Feature Film at the 2004 Park City Film Music Festival, and was also a Semi-Finalist in the 2004 Moondance International Film Festival filmscoring competition.
 The film also went on to garner the Independent Spirit Award at the 2005 MassBay Film Festival.
 In 2006, he created music for a graduate film, Long Distance, directed by filmmaker Shu-Ling Hsieh, scored a short film called The Teacher directed by writer/director Nathan Rollins, and contributed music to a documentary called Eritrea: Living in a Border War produced by Mario DeAngelis.
 Later that year he won the Best of State Gold Medal for Original Music Composition.

 Working on a number of projects in the intervening years, Jeffrey was the executive producer and music supervisor of the documentary, Pigweed Philosopher: The Untethered Zen of Kimball Johnson, directed by documentary filmmaker Gabriel Lakey.
 The documentary won numerous awards,including Winner of Best Feature Documentary (International) at the 2009 London Independent Film Festival, Winner of the Director's Choice: Gold Medal for Excellence at the 2009 Park City Film Music Festival, Winner of Best Feature Documentary (International) at the 2009 Toronto Independent Film Festival, and Winner in the 2009 Moab International Film Festival.
 In 2009, he contributed music to a short film called Given, which won the Audience Award at the 48 Hour Film Festival in 2009.
 Starting in 2010 through 2012, he was a writer and a producer on and created temp music for the feature musical, Nowhere Fast: The Forgotten Story of Approach Control, which won the Gold Remi Award at the 2013 WorldFest Houston.
 In 2011, he won the Audience Choice Silver Medal for Excellence in the category of Original Music in a Short Film for In the Company of Friends, directed by writer/director Thom Jensen, and created music for The Journey to Homeland directed by NY filmmaker Manuela Senatore.
 In 2012, he contributed music to the short documentaries Message from Mother Earth (III) and Message from Mother Earth (VI) working again with documentary filmmaker Gabriel Lakey, and later that year won the 2012 Best of State Gold Medal for Original Music Composition.